'Islamic State': Raqqa's loss seals rapid rise and fall

-"Nour" is a woman from Raqqa, the so-called Islamic State's (IS) capital inside Syria.
-She managed to escape the city and is now a refugee in Europe, where she met up with the BBC.
+"Nour" is a woman from Raqqa, the so-called Islamic State's (IS) former capital inside Syria.
+She managed to escape the city and became a refugee in Europe, where she met up with the BBC.

-This story is based on her experiences and those of her two sisters, who are still inside the IS-held city.
+This story is based on her experiences and those of her two sisters, who were still inside the city when it was held by IS.

 Taking on the world